la-ots/pelican/docs/accessibility/checklist.md

 - Are all menus, links, buttons, and other controls [usable only by keyboard](/accessibility/keyboard/), to make them accessible to users who don’t use a mouse?
 - Does the web page include a visible focus indicator so all users, especially those using a keyboard, can easily know their current position?
 - Do features that scroll or update automatically (e.g., slideshows, carousels) have prominent accessible controls that enable users to pause or advance these features on their own?
-- Do pages that have time limits include mechanisms for adjusting those limits for users who need more time?
+- Do actions that have time limits include mechanisms for adjusting those limits for users who need more time?
 - Have you avoided using content that flashes or flickers?
 - Does the web page or document have a title that describes its topic or purpose?
-- Are mechanisms in place that [allow users to bypass blocks of content](/accessibility/skip-link/) (e.g., a “skip to main content”?
+- Are mechanisms in place that [allow users to bypass blocks of content](/accessibility/skip-link/) (e.g., a “skip to main content”)?
 - Does the website include two or more ways of finding content, such as a navigation menu, search feature, or [human-readable site map](/sitemap/)?
 - Do all [links contain meaninful text](/foundation/links/), independent of context?
-- At 200% zoom or higher, all content and controls should still be accessed.
+- At 200% zoom or higher, can all content and controls still be accessed?

 ### Understandable